ggilligan12/ggilligan12.github.io/hackathons.md

 <section id="intro">
 	<div class="inner">
 		<p>Hackathons are marathon technical building events in which a team of 4 frantically read, research and code for 24 hours straight.
 All to produce a 'hack', a bodged together proof of concept that depending on the execution will either make people say: "wow you made <i>that</i> in 24 hours!?" or "wow... you spent 24 hours on <i>that</i>?"<br><br>
-        I've attended a few hackathons in the last 3 years.
+        I attended several hackathons during my time at university.
 Needless to say not all went well, but I don't regret the time spent doing any.
 Below is a showcase of 3 that were particularly memorable and had complete outcomes.
 Each of these 3 hacks were done with the same team: two friends at Oxford, and one from Edinburgh.</p>
 	</div>
 </section>